chewsbamboo/S5OE-MA3TE7/README.md

-also if you get a random ugly chiikawa drawing on ur strawpage thats probably me,,,,
+also if you get a random ugly chiikawa drawing on ur strawpage,,, thats probably me,,,,